yeasy/learning_pickleball/en/21_physics_biomechanics.md

    - This explains why "quick striking" is more effective than "hard striking"

 2. **The science of optimal striking point**
-   - When striking at the sweet spot, the paddle reaches maximum speed (farthest from the rotation axis, so linear speed is maximum at constant angular velocity)
+   - The sweet spot sends the ball out fast not because head speed peaks there — by v = ω × r, the very tip of the paddle is moving fastest
-   - The sweet spot is also where paddle stress distribution is most uniform, effectively transferring power without excessive vibration
+   - What the sweet spot minimizes is **energy loss**: it sits near the paddle's vibration node and center of percussion, so an impact there excites almost no paddle vibration and almost no twist about the long axis
-   - Striking off-center causes some energy to be consumed in paddle vibration and deformation rather than transferred to the ball
+   - A tip impact travels faster but pours much of that energy into twist and vibration, so the ball actually comes off slower and less predictably

 3. **Buffering and absorption**
    - Modern paddle honeycomb cores and flexible edges can absorb part of the impact energy, reducing shock